Vince14Genius/jsa-lt-qr-code-generator/README.md

 1. Open the link above in desktop (not mobile) Safari, Chrome, or Firefox (update your browser if it doesn't work)
 2. Make customizations to the links, week, quarter, etc. as needed
-3. Click on the **"Export PNG"** button on the bottom of the panel to download
+3. Click on the **"Download Image"** button on the bottom of the panel to download

 ## ~~Usage~~ (previously)